-31 (2)(a) Agricultural or horticultural purposes means used for the

-1 commercial production of any plant or animal product in a raw or 2 unprocessed state that is derived from the science and art of 3 agriculture, aquaculture, or horticulture. $\dot{\tau}$

-4 (b) Agricultural or horticultural purposes includes the following5 uses of land:

-6 (i) Land retained or protected for future agricultural or 7 horticultural purposes under a conservation easement as provided in the 8 Conservation and Preservation Easements Act except when the parcel or a 9 portion thereof is being used for purposes other than agricultural or 10 horticultural purposes; and
+- (2)(a) Agricultural or horticultural purposes means used for the commercial production of any plant or animal product in a raw or unprocessed state that is derived from the science and art of agriculture, aquaculture, or horticulture. ; - (b) Agricultural or horticultural purposes includes the following uses of land: - (i) Land retained or protected for future agricultural or horticultural purposes under a conservation easement as provided in the Conservation and Preservation Easements Act except when the parcel or a portion thereof is being used for purposes other than agricultural or horticultural purposes; and production. ; and

-(ii) Land enrolled in a federal or state program in which payments are received for removing such land from agricultural or horticultural production.; and
+(ii) Land enrolled in a federal or state program in which payments are received for removing such land from agricultural or horticultural

-(c) Whether a parcel of land is primarily used for agricultural or horticultural purposes shall be determined without regard to whether some or all of the parcel is platted and subdivided into separate lots or developed with improvements consisting of streets, sidewalks, curbs, gutters, sewer lines, water lines, or utility lines;
+- (c) Whether a parcel of land is primarily used for agricultural or horticultural purposes shall be determined without regard to whether some or all of the parcel is platted and subdivided into separate lots or developed with improvements consisting of streets, sidewalks, curbs, gutters, sewer lines, water lines, or utility lines;

-(3) Farm home site means land contiguous to a farm site which includes an inhabitable residence and improvements used for residential purposes and which is located outside of urban areas or outside a platted and zoned subdivision; and

-(4) Farm site means the portion of land contiguous to land actively devoted to agriculture which includes improvements that are agricultural or horticultural in nature, including any uninhabitable or unimproved farm home site.

-27 Sec.
-79. Section 77-2015, Revised Statutes Supplement, 2023, is 28 amended to read:

-77-2015 (1)(a) (1) Each petitioner in a proceeding to determine inheritance tax shall, upon the entry of an order determining inheritance tax, if any, submit a report regarding inheritance taxes to the county treasurer of each the county in which the inheritance tax is owed 1 2 determination was conducted.
-If such reported inheritance taxes are changed or amended, the petitioner shall submit an amended report 3 4 regarding such changed or amended inheritance taxes to the county 5 treasurer of each county in which the inheritance taxes were changed or amended.
-No inheritance tax may be paid or refunded before the report or 6 7 amended report, if required, is submitted.
-In the event of noncompliance by the petitioner, the county treasurer or county attorney of the county 8 9 in which inheritance tax is owed may complete the form in place of the 10 petitioner.
+(3) Farm home site means land contiguous to a farm site which includes an impossible means and contiguous to a farm site which includes an impossible means and improvements. - inhabitable residence and improvements used for residential purposes and which is located outside of urban areas or outside a platted and zoned subdivision; - (4) Farm site means the portion of land contiguous to land actively devoted to agriculture which includes improvements that are agricultural or horticultural in nature, including any uninhabitable or unimproved farm home - Sec.
+79. Section 77-2015, Revised Statutes Supplement, 2023, is amended to - (1)(a) (1) Each petitioner in a proceeding to determine inheritance tax shall, upon the entry of an order determining inheritance tax, if any, submit a report regarding inheritance taxes to the county treasurer of each the county in which the inheritance tax is owed determination was conducted.
+If such reported inheritance taxes are changed or amended, the petitioner shall submit an amended report regarding such changed or amended inheritance taxes to the county treasurer of each county in which the inheritance taxes were changed or amended.
+No inheritance tax may be paid or refunded before the report or amended report, if required, is submitted.
+In the event of page maliance, by the natitioner, the county treasurer or county event of noncompliance by the petitioner, the county treasurer or county attorney of the county in which inheritance tax is owed may complete the form in place of the petitioner.

-(b) Until June 30, 2024, the The report or amended report shall be submitted on a form prescribed by the Department of Revenue and shall include the following information:
+(b) Until June 30, 2024, the The report or amended report shall be submitted on a form prescribed by the Department of Revenue and shall include - the following information:

-14 (i) (a) The amount of inheritance tax revenue generated under 15 section 77-2004 and the number of persons receiving property that was 16 subject to tax under section 77-2004 and on which inheritance tax was 17 assessed;
+(i) (a) The amount of inheritance tax revenue generated under section 77-2004 and the number of persons receiving property that was subject to tax - under section 77-2004 and on which inheritance tax was assessed;

-18 (ii) (b) The amount of inheritance tax revenue generated under 19 section 77-2005 and the number of persons receiving property that was 20 subject to tax under section 77-2005 and on which inheritance tax was 21 assessed;

-(iii) (c) The amount of inheritance tax revenue generated under section 77-2006 and the number of persons receiving property that was subject to tax under section 77-2006 and on which inheritance tax was assessed; and

-(iv) (d) The number of persons who do not reside in this state and who received any property that was subject to tax under section 77-2004, 77-2005, or 77-2006 and on which inheritance tax was assessed.
+(ii) (b) The amount of inheritance tax revenue generated under section 77-2005 and the number of persons receiving property that was subject to tax under section 77-2005 and on which inheritance tax was assessed; - (iii) (c) The amount of inheritance tax revenue generated under section 77-2006 and the number of persons receiving property that was subject to tax under section 77-2006 and on which inheritance tax was assessed; and (iv) (d) The number of persons who do not reside in this state and who - received any property that was subject to tax under section 77-2004, 77-2005, or 77-2006 and on which inheritance tax was assessed.